castorm/kafka-connect-http/README.md

 #### Preparing a HttpRequest with TemplateHttpRequestFactory
 This `HttpRequestFactory` is based on template resolution using the `Offset` of the last seen record.

+`Offset` is nothing but a set of key-value pairs of the last acknowledged item parsed from the HTTP response.
+You can reference these properties by key from the templates.
+On top of your custom keys, `Offset` will contain a reserved key for `timestamp` with the record's timestamp in ISO 8601 format.

 Templates can be provided for url, headers, query params and body.

 > ##### `http.request.url`
 > Http method to use in the request.